 The Patterns of Evidence thesis is that evidence for the events described in the biblical narrative is there if we peer through the lens of the right timeline and look for them in the right time periods.
 Specifically, the biblical accounts of Moses, the Exodus and entry into the land of Canaan are apparent in the archaeological record and historical data on the biblical timeline (second millennium BC), not in the first millennium timeline applied by modern, skeptical scholars.

 Certain archaeological finds, like the Ebla Tablets, also raise questions about the modern scholarly consensus.
 The importance of “looking” in the right places according to the right timelines is explored in Timing the Walls of Jericho.

-Back to Abraham, though, he was reportedly from the area of Ur (southeast Iraq), which is quite a distance from the area of Canaan (later Judea) where he ended up – about 1600 miles in fact.
+Back to Abraham, though… he was reportedly from the area of Ur (southwest Iraq), which is quite a distance from the area of Canaan (later Judea) where he ended up – about 1600 miles in fact.
 In Ur, he may have come in contact with Zoroastrians and other influences.
 That intrigued me in college, and so I revisit that thought journey again today.

 As I was listening through the last four chapters of the Gospel of John this morning, these words impressed me:

 He entered his headquarters again and said to Jesus, “Where are you from?”
 But Jesus gave him no answer.
 So Pilate said to him, “You will not speak to me?
 Do you not know that I have authority to release you and authority to crucify you?”
 Jesus answered him, “You would have no authority over me at all unless it had been given you from above.
 Therefore he who delivered me over to you has the greater sin.”
 John 19:9-11 ESV